catcoding02/catcoding02/README.md

 Hello, I'm catcoding02!
-I am a college student learning R for a college course to use for application in my science and geology classes!
+I am a college student learning R in my Statistics and Data Science course so that I can apply my new knwoledge in my science and geology classes!